- Funding Programme

 Tackling early school leaving in Romania

-Two successive projects, which were implemented in cooperation with the World Bank, developed an early warning methodology for early school leaving and piloted it in 10 Romanian counties.
+The Commission supported two successive projects, implemented in cooperation with the World Bank, which developed an early warning methodology for early school leaving and piloted it in 10 Romanian counties.
 The central administration and schools were supported to develop their capacity for prevention, intervention, and compensation for early school leaving.

 The projects were launched following successive country-specific recommendations on improving the inclusiveness of the Romanian education system.
 They contribute to the national reform agenda (notably the National Reform Programme and the strategic framework for education).
 The early warning mechanism has been embedded in the Romanian Recovery and Resilience Plan (RRP), which will extend its implementation at a national level and offers to further strengthen the capacity of schools to apply the methodology developed with the European Commission support.